Library & Tools

 Captive wildlife attractions and interactions remain complex, contentious and emotionally charged.

-In response, SATSA embarked on comprehensive research, which resulted in a locally born toolkit consisting of a guide and an interactive decision tree tool.
+In response, SATSA embarked on comprehensive research, resulting in a locally developed toolkit comprising a guide and an interactive decision tree.
 This allows tourism bodies, tour operators, and tourists to make informed decisions regarding animal interaction operations.

 The study conveys findings and recommendations around: